Sydney Swans: Greater Western Sydney

 The introduction of the GWS Giants to the AFL in 2012 resulted in the formation of the Sydney Derby.
 The Swans compete against their cross-city rivals twice every season.
 The best performed player from every derby match is awarded the Brett Kirk Medal.

 Initially, the rivalry was a one-sided affair in favour of the Swans, who won 8 of the first 9 derbies.
 However, it has become more competitive in recent years, with the Giants winning 5 of the 7 most recent derbies.
-The Swans have also played the Giants in three finals matches, losing each time.
+The Swans have also played the Giants in four finals matches, losing three of them.

 West Coast Eagles

 The Swans developed a famous modern rivalry against the Perth-based West Coast Eagles between 2005 and 2007, when six consecutive games between the two teams, including two qualifying finals and two grand finals, were decided by less than a goal.
 The rivalry was highlighted by Sydney's four-point win against West Coast in the 2005 Grand Final, and West Coast's one-point win against Sydney in the 2006 Grand Final.